FOSDEM/infrastructure/ansible/README.md

 # Deployment with Ansible

-## Setup vault
+## Set up the vault password

 Secrets are encrypted with [ansible-vault](http://docs.ansible.com/ansible/playbooks_vault.html).
-To use ansible-fault transparently, create a file with the shared secret and export it via an env.
+To use ansible-vault transparently, create a file with the shared secret and export it via an environment variable.

     echo "SECRET" > ~/.fosdem_vault_pass.txt
     export ANSIBLE_VAULT_PASSWORD_FILE=~/.fosdem_vault_pass.txt